Maria Antonietta Avanzo

 Maria Antonietta Avanzo (née Bellan) (5 February 1889 – 17 January 1977) was the first Italian female racetrack driver.
 Widely regarded as "the most famous Italian woman racing driver of the inter-war period", she competed in numerous events throughout her career, including the Targa Florio and the Mille Miglia.
 In 1921, she famously drove a twelve-cylinder Packard 299 on the beach of the island of Fanø, in Denmark.
 Throughout her career she fought for the right to compete to motor racing events – until then largely reserved to men – and became an activist for women's equality and a symbol of early feminism.

 Early life

 Maria Antonietta Bellan was born on 5 February 1889 at Contarina, now Porto Viro, near Rovigo.
 She learned to drive on her father's De Dion-Bouton tricycle.
 In 1908, she married Eustachio Avanzo, a wealthy landowner and publisher, with whom she had two children, Luisa (b.
 1909) and Renzo (b.
 1911).
 Shortly before World War One, the family relocated to Rome.
-Both her father and her husband encouraged her driving talents, and in 1920 Eustachio bought her a 35hp SPA sportscar to race.
+Both her father and her husband encouraged her driving talents, and in 1920 Eustachio bought her a 35 hp SPA sportscar to race.